apache/trafficcontrol/docs/source/development/traffic_portal.rst

 Introduction
 ============
-Traffic Portal is an `AngularJS 1.x <https://angularjs.org/>`_ client served from a `Node.js <https://nodejs.org/en/>`_ web server designed to consume the Traffic Ops API.
+Traffic Portal is an `AngularJS 1.x <https://angularjs.org/>`_ client served from a `Node.js <https://nodejs.org/en/>`_ web server designed to consume the :ref:`to-api`.
 Traffic Portal is the official replacement for the legacy Traffic Ops UI.

 Software Requirements
 =====================